 The usual response that Defendants file to a Complaint is called an “Answer.”
 Writing and filing an Answer can be complicated.
 If possible, you should hire an attorney to help, or see if you qualify for a free attorney (call our free helpline to begin this process: 1-800-220-0350).
 You can represent yourself if you are unable to find an attorney.
-Persons who represent themselves in court are called “pro se” (which is a Latin phrase that means “for himself”).
+Persons who represent themselves in court are called “pro se” (the legal term for representing yourself).

 The Answer must be filed within 30 days from the day that you got the Summons and Complaint.
 In the Answer, you must respond to each paragraph in the Complaint by either agreeing or disagreeing with what is said in that paragraph.
 In the Answer, you must also tell the court about any defenses you have (a defense is a legal argument about why the Plaintiff should not win the case).
 Possible defenses may be that you have already paid the debt or that you do not know if the Plaintiff actually owns the debt.
 There may be other defenses; therefore, we strongly urge that anyone filing papers in court contact an attorney for assistance.

 Many Homeowners Lose Their Homes Because Of What Happens Next